kjordahl/osm-usfs/README.md

 to no more than 2000 vertices.
 After that, they should be checked against data already in OSM to resolve any conflicts (for example, part of Colville National Forest is already in OSM).

+GeoJSON files are provided for convenience, they should be equivalent to the `.osm` files but can be rendered directly on GitHub.